How Much Mortgage Can You Get For £1,500 Per Month?

 What type of mortgage can you get?

-The types of mortgage you can get will primarily depend upon your needs and also what the lender will be assessing.
-Once everything has been considered, you could be eligible for these mortgages:
+The types of mortgage you can get will primarily depend upon your needs and the lender’s assessment.

 Remember, the amount you can afford to spend each month doesn’t necessarily dictate how much you can borrow with a mortgage.